 Study 3

-Study 3 investigated the association of political ideology with attitudinal ambivalence with respect to political parties rather than political candidates as attitude targets.
+Study 3 investigated the association of political ideology with attitudinal ambivalence toward political parties rather than political candidates.
 It used data collected in the context of the German Federal Elections 2013 on attitudes toward the five parties represented in the German Bundestag at that time.

 Method